Efficient and Uncongested Sea Access

 The Port’s close proximity to Highway 101 connects to the 126, 232, 118 and 405 transportation corridors, while secondary access to Highway 101 is possible via Ventura Road, a 4-lane roadway located east of The Port’s main gate.

-Port Recognized for Excellence in Financial Reporting for 12th Consecutive Year
+For 13th Consecutive Year the Port is Recognized for Excellence in Financial Reporting